privacyguides/privacyguides.org/docs/tools.md

 - ![AdGuard logo](/assets/img/browsers/adguard.svg){ .twemoji } [AdGuard for Safari](https://adguard.com/en/adguard-safari/overview.html)
 - ![ToS;DR logo](/assets/img/browsers/terms_of_service_didnt_read.svg){ .twemoji } [Terms of Service; Didn't Read](https://tosdr.org/)[^1]

+[^1]: We do not recommend installing ToS;DR as a browser extension.
+The same information is provided on their website.

 </div>

 [Learn more...](browsers.md)